 I’m staying on the edge of the Zona Rosa, the trendy neighbourhood where the hoi polloi have always gone to eat, drink and be merry.
 On my first trip, my friends and I would come to the Zona Rosa and drink tequila in a friendly bar — to the pleasure of the waiter, since most of the Mexicans around us were drinking Scotch.

-Below her are classical statues of lions and some of the city’s heroes, which strike a strange contrast with a background that’s become as modern as Manhattan.
-Nearby are the pricey Marriott hotel and 222 Reforma, a glitzy, three-storey mall with chic shops selling designer clothes and jewellery.
+There are also classical statues of lions and Mexican heroes, striking a strange contrast with a background that’s become as modern as downtown Manhattan.
+Nearby are the pricey Marriott hotel and Reforma 222, a glitzy, three-storey mall with chic shops selling designer clothes and jewellery.

 So, a mixed bag of impressions on my first day in Mexico City: the good, the bad and the ugly.
 But there’s lots more to see in this huge, interesting city.
 Walking distance from my hotel is the huge Chapultepec Park, which boasts one of the best anthropological museums in the world.
 And elsewhere in town, they’ve excavated the ruins of one of the Aztec temples the Spanish covered over when they constructed their European city here.